pantheon-systems/documentation/source/content/guides/logs-pantheon/04-automate-log-downloads.md

 <Alert title="Note"  type="info" >

 The script provides several modifiable variables described in the comments.
-Read to the comments in the scripts carefully to ensure that you modify variables correctly.
+Read the comments in the scripts carefully to ensure that you modify variables correctly.

 </Alert>